pdf-association/arlington-pdf-model/README.md

 ### Link

-If a specific key or array element requires further definition (i.e. represents another dictionary, stream or array) the key is linked to another TSV via the "Link" column.
+If a specific key or array element requires further definition (i.e. represents another dictionary, stream or array) the key is linked to another TSV via the "Link" field.
 It is the name of another TSV file without any file extension.
 Links are always encapsulated in `[` and `]`.

 Example in [PageObject](tsv/latest/PageObject.tsv):